 “The fact that customers feel a connection with the store, having not set foot in it, is a great feeling.

-“With BMX, our demographic is a lot younger and more tech-savvy than most industries so online shopping makes sense.
-E-commerce was always a priority for us from the beginning.”
+“With BMX, our demographic is a lot younger and more tech-savvy than most industries, so online shopping makes sense and e-commerce was a priority from the beginning.”

 TOP TIP – Only use what you need: Wood says simplicity is everything for retailers starting an online store.